Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 ## Tasks

-You can view, filter, complete, add comments, and add attachments to tasks while logged into the Mobile Workspace.
+You can view, filter, complete, and add comments to tasks while logged into the Mobile Workspace.

 ### Tasks Overview